AraaRobot/projetS4GRO-UdeS/documentation/scorpius_documentation/prog/Setup/Programming setup.md

 docker run --rm -it --name <container_name_optional> -v "C:\your\path\to\repo:/home/ros/scorpius_ws/src/scorpius" scorpius:dev
 ```

+To leave the docker, simply type "exit" in the terminal running the docker.

 ## Inside the Docker Container

-The docker container is running a ros-humble headless image (for now).
+The container is running a ros-humble headless image (for now).
 All dependencies of the project have been installed via the Dockerfile.
 Two helpers have been included to the build to help with development.

 ###### ROS build:
 The alias "b" can be used in a terminal to build current code
 ###### ROS clean:
 The function "clean" can be used in a terminal to completely rebuild the workspace.
 It deletes the build/install/log and then proceeds to build it back twice.

+## Mounted volume

+Thanks to the previous run command, you are able to code and develop the project using your host computer's IDE (See [[VS Code setup]] for setup and recommended extensions of this project).
+A volume has been mounted between your computer and the docker image, allowing modifications to automatically be sent to the Docker.
+You'll only need to build and run the project from it.

 ## Running the code without Docker